MIG Welding Gas Cost Guide: How to Calculate and Save on Shielding Gas

 Pure Argon

-Pure argon is standard for aluminum MIG, providing a stable arc and clean bead appearance.
-Aluminum MIG typically needs ~20–30 CFH (often higher than mild steel) and careful attention to drafts.
+Pure argon is standard for aluminum MIG.
+It provides a stable arc and clean bead appearance.
+Aluminum MIG typically needs 20 to 30 CFH (often higher than mild steel) and careful attention to drafts.

-Note on gas density & flow: Argon is heavier than air, while helium is lighter; blends with more helium may require higher flow to maintain coverage, especially in open or drafty environments.
+Note on gas density and flow: Argon is heavier than air, while helium is lighter.
+Blends with more helium may require higher flow to maintain coverage, especially in open or drafty environments.

 Helium and Tri-Mixes

-Helium boosts heat input and is useful for thick aluminum and certain stainless applications (often in 90% He / 7.5% Ar / 2.5% CO₂ tri-mix for short-circuit stainless).
-Expect to use somewhat higher flow rates with helium-rich mixes to compensate for lower density and drafts.
+Helium boosts heat input and works well for thick aluminum and certain stainless applications.
+A common tri-mix is 90% He / 7.5% Ar / 2.5% CO₂ for short-circuit stainless.
+Expect to use somewhat higher flow rates with helium-rich mixes to offset helium’s lower density and any drafts.

-Availability & pricing: Helium pricing is volatile and demand is rising alongside semiconductor and advanced manufacturing.
-Plan for higher costs and check local availability.
+Availability and pricing: Helium pricing is volatile, and demand is rising alongside semiconductor and advanced manufacturing needs.
+Plan for higher costs and check local availability before committing to a big job.

 Quick reference (flow rates assume indoor, minimal drafts; adjust for nozzle size and conditions)